 The most common reasons men and women consider getting nose surgery include:

-- The nose is overly large and distracts from the rest of the face
+- The nose is too small and distracts from the rest of the face

 - The bridge of the nose is bumpy or crooked